 If you’re a licensed professional striking out on your own and starting a business – congratulations!
 We’d be happy to schedule a consultation with you to talk about this exciting move and discuss entity choices.
 It’s likely we’ll decide that a PLLC is the best fit.
 You should know that a regular LLC is NOT appropriate for your business and the Secretary of State and IDFPR are cracking down on this.

 If you already have an LLC providing IDFPR-licensed services, you should amend your formation documents to be a PLLC.
 We’d be happy to talk you through that process as well!
-Contact us today for a consultation.
+Learn more about forming a PLLC with G & G Law, and contact us today for a consultation.